NVIDIA-Merlin/models/README.md

 pip install merlin-models
 ```

-You can consult the following [docker file](https://github.com/NVIDIA-Merlin/Merlin/tree/main/docker) for further details on the most up to date steps on installing dependencies.
+Please consult the Dockerfiles [here](https://github.com/NVIDIA-Merlin/Merlin/tree/main/docker) for further details on the most up to date steps for installing dependencies.

 #### Docker Containers that include Merlin Models